-The bill would authorize the Commissioner to enter into an informal agreement at any time with a person to resolve a matter arising under the Act, rules and regulations adopted under the Act, or an order issued pursuant to the Act.
+The bill would authorize the Commissioner to enter into an informal agreement at any time with a person to resolve a matter arising under the Act, and rules and regulations adopted or an order issued pursuant to the Act.
 Any informal agreement authorized by this subsection would be considered confidential examination material.